dialogue-planning/plan4dial/_sources/tutorial.rst.txt

 So, "location" is of type ``json`` because we want to use `Spacy GPE <https://spacy.io/usage/spacy-101#annotations-ner>`_ for location extraction.
 (In the case of location, it makes the most sense to use a model finely tuned to detect location, instead of Rasa, which is trained only on the examples you provide).
 You can see that under ``extraction``, we specified both the method ``spacy`` and the configuration for NER (named entity recognition), in this case `gpe` for location.
+Note that if we were to specify cities under "options", only those extracted location would be viable.
+However, since we are leaving it out, any city the user enters is valid.

 *cuisine* is of type ``enum`` because we only want it to have 4 valid values: *Mexican*, *Italian*, *Chinese*, and *dessert*. *food_restriction* is of type ``enum`` for the same reason.